Dissenting Opinion

 Witnesses and lawyers can tell the jury all they like about an accident being unavoidable and no one fears that the jury will be confused or misled.
 It is not clear why the idea is confusing or misleading only when the court mentions it.

-Nor is the instruction redundant merely because it negatives plaintiff's case.
+Nor is the instruction redundant merely because it negatives plaintiffs case.
 This Court met and refuted this argument ninety-four years ago in Washington:

-It is claimed by counsel for appellee [the plaintiff] that the defense [of unavoidable accident] was covered by the general charge of the court in which the jury were instructed: "The burden of proof is upon the plaintiff to prove by a preponderance of the evidence each material allegation in his petition upon which he relies for recovery; and if the jury believe, from the evidence, that the plaintiff has failed to prove by a preponderance any one or more of the allegations of his petition, upon all such issues they will find for the defendant."
+It is claimed by counsel for appellee [the plaintiff] that the defense [of unavoidable accident] was covered by the general charge of the court in which the jury were instructed: “The burden of proof is upon the plaintiff to prove by a preponderance of the evidence each material allegation in his petition upon which he relies for recovery; and if the jury believe, from the evidence, that the plaintiff has failed to prove by a preponderance any one or more of the allegations of his petition, upon all such issues they will find for the defendant.”
 In its general charge the court stated to the jury that the issues presented on the part of the plaintiff were that his injury was occasioned by the negligence of the defendant, specifying particularly the acts of negligence which produced the injury, and that the defendant pleaded a general denial and contributory negligence on the part of the injured boy.
-We must look at the court's charge as practical experience teaches that a jury, untrained in the law, would view it; and, so regarding it, we are of opinion that a jury might not have understood that the general denial made the issue of unavoidable accident, or that the injury had occurred in a manner not alleged and claimed by the plaintiff, neither of which issues was expressed in the charge of the court.
-While it is true that the general terms in which the court's charge is expressed would, as matter of law, include [unavoidable accident], ... it is not to be supposed that the jury considered an issue not developed by the charge of the court.
+We must look at the court’s charge as practical experience teaches that a jury, untrained in the law, would view it; and, so regarding it, we are of opinion that a jury might not have understood that the general denial made the issuе of unavoidable accident, or that the injury had occurred in a manner not alleged and claimed by the plaintiff, neither of which issues was expressed in the charge of the court.
+While it is true that the general terms in which the court’s charge is expressed would, as matter of law, include [unavoidable accident], ... it is not to be supposed that the jury considered an issue not developed by the charge of the court.

 The district court did not err in giving the jury an unavoidable accident instruction.
 Accordingly, I concur in the judgment of the Court.

-Justice HIGHTOWER, joined by Justice CORNYN and Justice GAMMAGE, dissenting.
+joined by Justice CORNYN and Justice GAMMAGE, dissenting.

 Because I would abolish the unavoidable accident instruction, which I view as misleading, confusing and unnecessary, I respectfully dissent.

-The Court observes that at least eighteen states have determined that the unavoidable accident instruction is never appropriate in a negligence case and that fifteen other states have severely criticized or limited the instruction's use.[1]
-The Court notes that "it shares [the] reservations" of these jurisdictions yet fails to give litigants any additional guidance regarding the proper application of an instruction which the Court admits may mislead the jury.
-906 S.W.2d at 472.
+The Court observes that at least eighteen states have determined that the unavoidable accident instruction is never appropriate in a negligence case and that fifteen other states have severely criticized or limited the instruction’s use.

 I.